commercetools/nodejs/docs/sdk/api/getCredentials.md

 ### Returns

 Returns a `Promise` which resolves to `{ clientId, clientSecret }`.
-When no credentials are found for the given project key an array of errors is rejected.
+When no credentials are found for the given project key an error is rejected.

 ### Usage example
 ```js